 How hard is it to prove wrongful death?

 The best course of action is to work with a wrongful death attorney, such as the ones at Swanson, Lathen, Prestwich, PC.
-They can help you put together a solid case and provide sufficient evidence in a court of law.
+They can help you assemble a solid case and provide sufficient evidence in a court of law.

 How long do wrongful death cases take?

-Just filing a claim and negotiating compensation with the other party can take a lot of time.
+Filing a claim and negotiating compensation with the other party can take much time.
 In the hands of an experienced wrongful death attorney, however, we can help you reduce that time as much as possible.

 Can I bring a wrongful death action based on the death of a child or an elderly person?

 Yes.
 You can bring a wrongful death action based on the death of a person regardless of their age.
-The only stipulation is that you will have to properly prove that this was a wrongful death case.
-In some circumstances, nursing home negligence or other types of lawsuits may be more appropriate.
+The only stipulation is that you must properly prove this was a wrongful death case.
+Nursing home negligence or other types of lawsuits may be more appropriate in some circumstances.

 Is an autopsy necessary in a wrongful death case?